BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !battle(["Malik",:XENGRUNT_M,1], "Beach Field")

-Pick up the *Full Heal* to the right and the hidden *Xen Waste*, then enter the ship through the bottom entrance.
+Pick up the *Full Heal* to the right, then enter the ship through the bottom entrance.
 Go up.

 !battle(["Lexy",:XENGRUNT_F,0], "Short-Circuit Field")